-Attractive and flavorful, dill is an aromatic herb with feathery green leaves and a pleasant, sweet taste.
+Attractive and flavorful, dill is an easy to grow aromatic herb with feathery green leaves and a pleasant, sweet taste.

 Sunlight: Full sun